Warnings: mild gore/horror.

 Jiang Yanli dropped the torch.
 It rolled upon the ground till it hit one of the small coffins, its light flickering wildly over her ashen face.
 “The walls,” she repeated.

 He thought for a second that this would finally be too much for her to handle.
-She once again surprised him by taking her sword in hand and immediately slashing at the dirt around them.
+She once again surprised him by taking her sword in hand and immediately digging at the dirt around them.

 “He can’t breathe in there,” she said.